Effective date: May 25, 2018

 Similarly, projects on GitBook may include publicly available Personal Information collected as part of the collaborative process.
 In the event that a GitBook project contains publicly available Personal Information that does not belong to GitBook users, we will only use that Personal Information for the limited purpose for which it was collected, and we will secure that Personal Information as we would secure any User Personal Information.
 If you have a complaint about any Personal Information on GitBook, please see our section on resolving complaints.

-You have the option of enabling or adding third party applications, known as "Developer Products," to your account.
+You have the option of enabling or adding third-party applications, known as "Developer Products," to your account.
 These Developer Products are not necessary for your use of GitBook.
-We will share your User Personal Information to third parties when you ask us to; however, you are responsible for your use of the third party Developer Product and for the amount of User Personal Information you choose to share with it.
+We will share your User Personal Information with third parties when you ask us to; however, you are responsible for your use of the third-party Developer Product and for the amount of User Personal Information you choose to share with it.
 You can check our API documentation to see what information is provided when you authenticate into a Developer Product using your GitBook profile.

 You also have the option of adding applications from GitBook, such as a Desktop app, a Mobile app, or other account features, to your account.
 These applications each have their own terms and may collect different kinds of User Personal Information; however, all GitBook applications are subject to this Privacy Statement, and we will always collect the minimum amount of User Personal Information necessary, and use it only for the purpose for which you have given it to us.

 If you're already a GitBook user, you may access, update, alter, or delete your basic user profile information by editing your user profile or contacting [email protected].
-You can control the information we collect about you by limiting what information is in your profile, by updating out of date information, or by contacting [email protected].
+You can control the information we collect about you by limiting what information is in your profile, updating out-of-date information, or by contacting [email protected].